Correfoc

-Correfocs (/ca/); literally in English "fire-runs") are among the most striking features present in Valencian and Catalan festivals.
-In the correfoc, a group of individuals will dress as devils and light up fireworks – fixed on devil's pitchforks or strung above the route.
-Dancing to the sound of a rhythmic drum group, they set off their fireworks among crowds of spectators.
-The spectators that participate dress to protect themselves against small burns and attempt to get as close as possible to the devils, running with the fire.
+Correfocs (/ca/); literally in English "fire-runs") are an element of many Valencian and Catalan festivals in which a group of individuals will dress as devils and light fireworks fixed on devil's pitchforks or strung above the route.
+Some groups have beasts like dragons or giants.
+The spectators that participate dress with hats and handkerchiefs to protect themselves against burns or smoke as attempt to get as close as possible to the devils, running with the fire.
 Other spectators will watch from "safe" distances, rapidly retreating as necessary.
+A correfoc is different from a parade or a procession.
+The correfoc is faster and can be very intense, and the parade is slower and usually without participation of the people.

 The correfoc can come in many forms.
 Some are simple parades using fireworks and effigies of the devil.
-In Sitges, it is common for a crowd to line a street, while participants run through a tunnel of fireworks.
-Correfocs are run during the Festival of La Mercè in Barcelona, the Festival of Santa Tecla in Tarragona and the Festival of Saint Narcissus in Girona.
+In other ones, like in Sitges, it is common for the crowd to run through narrow streets or squares filled with fireworks.
+Correfocs are usually run during Catalan local festivals, like La Mercè in Barcelona, the Santa Tecla Festival in Tarragona and the Performance of Saint Narcís in Girona.

+Music

+Usually, correfocs have drum bands that follow the devils, but some of them, like in Manresa, incorporate music composed specifically for the occasion.
+The music is typically played by a band, while in some cases, pre-recorded audio files are played with speakers.

+Examples

 Another typical Catalan folkloric expression of this sort takes place in L'Arboç.
 The highlight of the village's feast is the Carretillada.
 In the evening of the feast day, the town square is made to look like Hell.
 For nearly half an hour, "devils" burn their carretilles (carts), jumping around ceaselessly, while a large "sceptre of Lucifer" and the "pitchfork of the Diablessa (she-devil)" shoot fire-jets and other pyrotechnics.
-Every year, the carretillada is a bit different, because the 'colla' does not give up novelties that are added each year to add to the spectacle.
+Every year, the carretillada is a bit different, because the "colla" does not give up novelties that are added each year to add to the spectacle.